DCPROGS/HJCFIT/documentation/source/install/customisinginstall.rst

 It is also possible to set the compiler explicitly.
 However, this *must* be done at the very start.
-If CMake was run in the build directory, then everything in that directory should be deleted[^delete the build, not the source directory!] before attempting to set the compiler.
+If CMake was run in the build directory, then everything in that directory should be deleted (delete the build, not the source directory!) before attempting to set the compiler.

 .. code-block:: bash